1. Compression test

-According to the current standard, it can be divided into two types: cylindrical sample and tubular sample.
+According to current standards, samples can be classified into two types: cylindrical and tubular.

-It is recommended to use cylindrical samples with a diameter of 10 mm, gauge distances of 50 mm and 10 mm, and parallel lengths of 70 mm and 120 mm respectively.
+It is advisable to use cylindrical samples with a diameter of 10 mm, gauge distances of 50 mm and 10 mm, and parallel lengths of 70 mm and 120 mm, respectively.

-If specimens of other diameters are used, their parallel length shall be the gauge length plus twice the diameter.
+If specimens of other diameters are used, their parallel length should equal the gauge length plus twice the diameter.

-The parallel length of the tubular specimen shall be the gauge length plus twice the outer diameter.
+The parallel length of tubular specimens should be equal to the gauge length plus twice the outer diameter.